jordi-z80/googleCat/README.md

 # GoogleCat
 [Català](#català)

-Chromium extension (Chrome, Edge, etc.) to enhance results for Catalan speakers when searching with Google.
+Chromium extension (Chrome, Edge, etc.) to enhance results for Catalan speakers when searching with Google. (note: for computers only, as mobile Chrome doesn't support extensions)

 A few months ago, Google made the decision to overlook certain minority languages, providing responses in alternative languages that it presumes the users would understand.